 Zinc + Vitamin C as a supplement for acne

 Zinc and vitamin c* are very often recommended when people ask about supplements for hormonal acne.
 Or acne in general.

 Be careful about higher doses!
-If you go too high, zinc can raise testosterone and reduce oestrogen levels.
+If you go too high, zinc can raise testosterone and reduce estrogen levels.
 As I said above: ideally you get all you need from your diet.
-And any deficiencies need to be checked with your doctor anyways.
+And any deficiencies need to be checked with your doctor anyway.

 I was hesitant if to include ginger in the list of supplements for hormonal acne.
 Not because it isn’t great – it certainly is.
 But I don’t really see it as a supplement.
 Rather as a food.